 What is composting?

-Compost is natures way of recycling food, plants and anything that was once living waste such as food and garden waste in to a brown soil like substance.
+Compost is natures way of recycling organic waste such as food and garden waste in to a brown soil like substance.
 Anything that once lived can be composted including materials like paper and cardboard.
-Worms and other minibeasts, a kind of living organism like moulds and mushrooms and a very small living thing living in a compost bin or heap, recycle the nutrients found in organic matter so that they can be used to help more plants grow.
+Worms and other minibeasts, fungi and bacteria living in a compost bin or heap, recycle the nutrients found in organic matter so that they can be used to help more plants grow.

 What are the benefits of composting?